ccxt/ccxt/examples/README.md

 # CCXT Cryptocurrency Trading Library Examples
-# CCXT 加密货币交易库的范例

 ![preview](https://user-images.githubusercontent.com/1294454/31798504-ca2af4cc-b53c-11e7-946c-620d744f6d16.gif)

 -------------

 To run the ccxt examples from any folder type one of the following commands in console.
-要从任何文件夹运行ccxt范例，请在控制台中键入以下命令之一。

 ## JavaScript